aedart/data-transfer-object-dto/README.md

 // Name can be set using normal setter methods
 $person->setName('John');

-// But you can also just invoke the property itself
+// But you can also just set the property itself
 $person->name = 'Jack' // Will automatically invoke setName()

 // And you can also set it, using an array-accessor